 AWeber list logic is most useful when it reflects what the user just did in your product.
 Signup, trial, and churn events are obvious triggers, but teams usually end up maintaining that audience state through brittle internal scripts.

 Meshes moves that work into the event-routing layer.
-You connect AWeber once in your Meshes workspace, select the target list in the rule builder, and let Meshes handle the delivery path from event to destination.
+An AWeber connection lives in the workspace, the target list sits in the rule builder, and Meshes handles the delivery path from event to destination.

 add_to_listUse signup and activation events to place contacts into the lifecycle list that should drive the next follow-up sequence.